coder137/STM32-Repo/Template/Minimal_Unit_Testing_Meson/README.md

 - To your dependent code create a header file and write your mocks there.
   - This is done to avoid code duplication
   - Later modules can easily reuse this interface
-- Include your include dependencies and make them have a **PUBLIC SCOPE**
-  - These will need to be used by Unit-Test executables
-- Update the root level CMakeLists.txt
+- Update the root level `meson.build` file and update the `mock_inc_dirs` path
-  - Under the `TESTING == TRUE` condition
-- These mocks will be CMAKE INTERFACES that can be directly used by the unit-tests
+  - Contains the include path to your the mock header files

 ## Writing your tests